Everything You Need to Know about PCOS and IVF

 For many people with PCOS, IVF is successful.
 But since PCOS can be a complex diagnosis, there are different factors to consider when it comes to your chances of pregnancy.

-However, researchers also uncovered that while a “high” AMH can show you have a lot of eggs to use, those with PCOS and very high AMH levels may have a harder time getting pregnant.
-Confusingly, while those with PCOS tend to have higher AMH levels than the general population, AMH levels decrease more rapidly with age in those with PCOS.
-Low AMH numbers might mean you have a lower egg supply, which can also make getting pregnant more challenging.
+However, researchers have also found that while those with PCOS tend to have higher AMH (corresponding with better ovarian reserve) levels than the general population, AMH levels decrease more rapidly with age in those with PCOS.

 The Bottom Line on PCOS and IVF

-Having PCOS doesn’t mean you can’t get pregnant.
-There are many treatment options available, including IVF, and working with your care team can help you manage your symptoms, take charge of your fertility, and get pregnant
+Having PCOS doesn’t mean you can’t get pregnant, although it may make it more challenging.
+There are many treatment options available, and working with your care team can help you manage your symptoms, take charge of your fertility, and ultimately conceive.

 Give us a call today or request an appointment online with one of our CNY Fertility specialists.
-We’ll review your options and develop a treatment plan tailored to you and your family.
+We’ll review your options and develop a treatment plan tailored to you and your family planning goals.

 Article Sources